eginez/simplelisp/README.md

 # Simple Lisp
-Simple lisp is a toy lisp implementation that supports the following constructs.
-Here is a simple program written in simpleplist
+Simple lisp is a toy lisp implementation that supports the bare minimum lisp constructs.
+Here is a simple program written in simpleplisp
 ```
 (define sum (x)
     (+ x 10))